All the Small Things: Filming

 The music video for "All the Small Things" was directed by Marcos Siega, and mocks boy bands and contemporary pop videos of that era.
+The video recreates and satirizes visual tropes commonly used in late-1990s pop music videos, including dramatic beach scenes, choreographed dance numbers, slow-motion glamour shots, and emotional close-ups.
 It features the trio doing parodies of acts such as Backstreet Boys (most famously the "I Want It That Way" video), 98 Degrees, and NSYNC.
 The clip also features send-ups of Britney Spears' "Sometimes", and Christina Aguilera's "Genie in a Bottle" video.
 Siega had previously helmed the music video for the group's previous single, "What's My Age Again?", which had raised their profile considerably, especially on MTV.
+Many of the videos parodied had only recently debuted that year, making the parody especially relevant.

 Siega, who had roots in punk and hardcore, wanted the video to feel disruptive and counterculture, and figured the best way to achieve these goals was through parody.
 "We were being bombarded with the same music video for every boy band, every pop artist," he recalled in a 2025 podcast appearance.
 He wrote the song's treatment and submitted it to the band's label, MCA.
-The band were onboard: Tom DeLonge found the concept well-within the band's sense of humor, and Barker was willing to go along with anything, according to Siega.
+The band were on board: Tom DeLonge found the concept well-within the band's sense of humor, and Barker was willing to go along with anything, according to Siega.
 Bassist Mark Hoppus, however, was adamantly against the video.
 He felt the idea wasn't funny enough, and later conceded he was then not as familiar with the teen-pop videos it aims to lampoon.
+Despite the label emphasizing the group as a major commercial priority, the members reportedly remained conscious of production costs.
+"They had come out of that same indie rock scene that we had done videos for, so while the label was talking about [a huge budget], the guys were smart," said producer Shirley Moyers.
+"They said, 'No matter what they're saying about throwing all this money around, we know that ultimately – somehow, somewhere – that money is coming out of us.
+So, think of us when you're budgeting.'"